Quantum classification of the MNIST dataset with Slow Feature Analysis: Quantum Frobenius Distance classifier

-The running time of the classifier can be made $\tilde{O}(\frac{K}{\eta})$ when using amplitude amplification.
+Our algorithm - which is described in detail in the Supplementary Material section, estimates $F_k(x(0))$ efficiently, assuming the vectors and their norms are loaded into the quantum computer either from the QRAM, or come directly from some quantum process.
+For its implementation we use little more than the ability to query the QRAM and an Hadamard gate.
+In fact, we first create the following state by using one control qubit and the ability to efficiently create the quantum states corresponding to the data points

+Then, we apply a Hadamard on the leftmost qubit, and note that the probability of measuring $1$ is exactly equal to $F_k(x(0))$.
+We can estimate the probability of $1$ by measuring in the computational basis in time $\tilde{O}(\frac{1}{\eta^2})$, or in $\tilde{O}(\frac{1}{\eta})$ using amplitude amplification.
 We will see that in fact $\eta$ does not have to be very small in order to classify correctly the MNIST dataset after the dimensionality reduction (we can take $\eta=1/10$), since the clusters are pretty well separated.
+The running time of this procedure is $\tilde{O}(\frac{K}{\eta})$, when we assume that the data is stored in QRAM or it can be efficiently created by a quantum procedure.